 As the body works to fight off the infection, multiple organ systems quickly shut down, eventually leading to death.
 When a patient presents to the emergency room with these symptoms, or if a patient begins to exhibit these symptoms while undergoing treatment in the hospital, the doctors and nurses need to respond quickly.

 Treating Ulcerative Colitis (U.C.) with Mesalamine and Azathioprine(Imuran) can cause septic shock and death.
 If patients are put on this combination of medications, frequent white blood cell counts should be taken.
 Combining these drugs causes suppression of bone marrow production and white blood cell reduction rendering the patient unable to fight infection.
 The patient can easily go into septic shock and die.
 This should never happen, but it does and family members die.

 Inattentive medical staff can easily miss the signs leading to a preventable death.
 Inexperienced medical staff may also neglect to realize the severity of these symptoms, missing the proper diagnosis that can also lead to death.
 Negligence on the part of your medical care staff can cause this infection to quickly spread.

-If you suspect you or a loved one experienced a preventable attack of sepsis, ask our team to evaluate your case.
-Our Clarksville personal injury attorneys can help you seek justice in the face of a preventable injury.
+If you suspect you or a loved one suffered from sepsis, call our office today.
+Mr Aldred can help you seek justice in the face of a preventable injury.
 Call (931) 648-9621.